docker/docs/docker-hub/repos/access/index.md

 > Only a user with administrative access (owner or team member with Admin
 > permission) over the repository can delete tags.

-You can select a tag's digest to view more details.
+You can select a tag's digest to access more details.

 Image sizes are the cumulative space taken up by the image and all its parent images.
 This is also the disk space used by the contents of the `.tar` file